Doppelmayr/Garaventa Group: Divisions

 The company's core ropeway products include cable cars, funiculars, gondola lifts, detachable chairlifts, fixed grip chairlifts, and surface lifts.
 The company developed the "3S" tricable gondola lift, having acquired the technology from Von Roll Seilbahnen, and built lifts including those located in Kitzbühel (Austria), Koblenz (Germany) and Whistler-Blackcomb (Canada).

 Doppelmayr Cable Car

 Doppelmayr Cable Car GmbH manufactures automated people movers.
 Their main product is the rope-propelled Cable Liner system, used in airports, city centres, intermodal passenger transport connections, park and ride facilities, campuses, resorts, and amusement parks.
 The company is a wholly owned subsidiary of the Doppelmayr Garaventa Group, having been established by Doppelmayr in 1996.
 Up until 2019, the subsidiary was referred to as DCC Doppelmayr Cable Car.

 The first installation was completed at Mandalay Bay in Las Vegas in 1999.
 In 2003, after the world's first maglev transport system (opened in 1984 at Birmingham International Airport) fell into disrepair, DCC installed the "AirRail Link" to replace the maglev and temporary replacement bus-service that had been operating since 1995.
 The company is contracted to operate some of the systems it builds.
+A newer system is Luton DART, opened in March 2023.